 Automation and Robotics

 This program provides an introduction to industrial robotics and explains how they are used in automated systems.
 Students are co-enrolled in Festo Industry 4.0 Certification Program Level 1: Industry 4.0 Fundamentals and Siemens Mechatronic Systems Certification Program Level 1, offering an opportunity to earn two industry-recognized credentials.

 Carpentry, Levels 1-4

 Carpenters make up the largest building trades occupation in the industry and those with all-around skills are in high demand.
 Carpenters are involved in many different kinds of construction activities, from building highways and bridges to installing kitchen cabinets.
 Carpenters construct, erect, install, and repair structures and fixtures made from wood and other materials.
+This short-term training program prepares students for the National Center for Construction Education & Research (NCCER) Carpentry Level 1 Exam.
 Pre-requisite: NCCER Core - Introductory Craft Skills.

 Certified Production Technician

 This program was designed to align with Manufacturing Skills Standards Council (MSSC) Certified Production Technician Program and to help individuals enhance their core knowledge and skills for production work, from entry-level to front-line supervisory level.
 The nationwide MSSC System is a nationally recognized certificate that is based on industry-defined and federally endorsed national standards.